What is Mesothelioma

 When the cells of the mesothelium turn cancerous they become mesothelioma.
 There are approximately 2,000 cases of mesothelioma diagnosed in the United States every year.
 Sites of mesothelioma are typically the pleural cavity (outer lining of the lungs and chest wall) and peritoneal area (abdomen).
 Rare sites can also include the testis and the heart.
 Signs and symptoms of mesothelioma may include shortness of breath due to pleural effusion (fluid between the lung and the chest wall), chest wall pain and weight loss.
 Doctors will do a work-up which may include scans and a biopsy to diagnose mesothelioma.

 Mesothelioma is caused by exposure to asbestos.
-Asbestos was put into thousands of industrial and consumer products even after many companies knew that it was dangerous.
-Construction materials, automotive parts and household products such as oven mitts contained asbestos in the past.
+Asbestos was used in thousands of industrial and consumer products.
+Construction materials, automotive parts and household products, such as oven mitts, contained asbestos in the past.
+Many companies continued using asbestos even after they knew of the potential dangers.
+As a result, compensation is available for mesothelioma victims, through worker’s compensation, trust funds, and lawsuits.